New Preprint, Low-Rank Neural Networks and Finite-Width NTK at the Edge of Convexity

 -

-Paper: Low Rank is enough for the MLP Neural Tangent Kernel.
+Paper: Low-Rank Neural Networks and Finite-Width NTK at the Edge of Convexity.
 Joint work with Haizhao Yang and Shijun Zhang.
-Submitted.